 The two key recommendations I have for you are: shop early and shop small!
 Read on to get the lowdown.

 (Ready to start thinking about your Christmas shopping?
 Check out our Christmas Guide, which contains a gift guide, handy festive articles and more!)

-Shopping online for Christmas will be bigger this year than ever before.
-We've been working even harder than usual to be ready for the busy season, but we can't guarantee to keep everything in stock throughout the season.
+Shopping online for Christmas will again be a very good idea this year.
+We've been working even harder than usual to be ready for the busy season and we are well stocked with what we need to make, pack and post your orders.
+However, we can't guarantee to keep all of our Australian jewellery in stock throughout the season.

-In addition, delivery services are still under strain due to the pandemic, meaning Christmas orders will almost certainly be slower to arrive than normal.
+In addition, delivery services in Australia and elsewhere are still under strain due to the pandemic, meaning Christmas orders may well be slower to arrive than normal.